headshot of Thomas J. Brock, CFA, CPA

 Note:

-Most minors aren’t impacted by the Roth IRA contribution phase-outs because they don’t make much income to begin with.
-The important thing to remember is that their annual Roth IRA contribution cannot exceed their earned income.
+Most minors aren’t impacted by the Roth IRA contribution phase-outs because they don’t make much income.
+The important thing to remember is that their annual Roth IRA contribution cannot exceed earned income.

 How Do Custodial Roth IRAs Work?